 Valuation update with the investment bank: It is prudent to have relatively frequent valuation updates with the bookrunners, particularly as market conditions shift and as the company achieves key milestones throughout the IPO process.
 This ensures that all parties are regularly updated and aligned on valuation expectations and avoids any mismatch as the company progresses toward launch of the IPO.

-Continue drafting and negotiating legal documentation and comfort letter.
+Legal and other documentation: Continue drafting and negotiating legal documentation and comfort letter.

 Syndicate equity research analyst briefing: